 Source: Why Is the U.S. Housing Market So Out of Whack?
 What Homebuyers Need to Know Right Now (realtor.com®, Sep.
 20, 2021)

 NAR has created a Coronavirus information page for you with up to date information.

 Due to supply chain issues, buyers are favoring fully furnished homes, which sell at a premium.
-Today’s home buyers want a dedicated office space.
-‘They also want information on Internet providers, download speeds and fiber connections.
+Today’s home buyers want a dedicated office space. ‘they also want information on Internet providers, download speeds and fiber connections.
 Can you provide that information to tech-savvy customers?
-Find out how climate is impacting moving and homebuying decisions.

 See References for more information.

 NAR Library & Archives has already done the research for you.
 References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require the member's nar.realtor login.